Interviewing with Confidence Answering Common and Behavioral Questions

 Quick Questions Answered

-The key is who owns the problem.
+The key is ownership.

-- If you fixed a problem listed in your job description, you performed well.
+• If you fixed a problem listed in your job description, you performed well.

-To avoid sounding like you are fighting the structure, explain the reason you acted.
-Instead of saying "I took control of this project," say "I saw a hole in our plan that threatened our quarterly results, so I gathered the right people to close it quickly."
-Focus on the value you protected, not just the authority you used.
+At a senior level, the health of the company sometimes matters more than a strict reporting line.
+Instead of saying "I took control of this project," say "I saw a gap that threatened our quarterly results, so I gathered the right people to close it quickly."
+Focus on the value you protected, not the authority you used.

 Take Control of Your Story